+OPTIONAL DEDUCTIONS

-OPTIONAL DEDUCTIONS Pursuant to the provisions of KRS 161.158, the following optional payroll deductions are authorized by the Board for those employees who choose to participate: - 1.
-Board approved health/life insurance program; - 2.
-Board approved Tax Sheltered Annuity program; - 3.
-Other state approved deferred compensation plan; - 4.
-Board approved credit union; - 5.
-Board approved disability insurance program; - 6.
-Board approved cancer insurance program; - 7.
-State-designated Flexible Spending Account (FSA) and Health Reimbursement Account (HRA) plans; - 8.
-Membership dues for job-related organizations when thirty percent (30%) or more eligible members request the deductions.
+Pursuant to the provisions of KRS 161.158, the following optional payroll deductions are authorized by the Board for those employees who choose to participate:

+- 1. CERS

+- 2. Board approved health/life insurance program;

+- 3. State Tax Sheltered Annuity program including 403, 401K, and 457 Plans;

+- 4. Other state approved deferred compensation plan;

+- 5. Cancer Insurance Plans;

+- 6. Dental/Vision Insurance;

+- 7. Fitness Formula;

+- 8. School Counts;

+- 9. Board approved credit union;

+- 10. Prepaid Legal;

+- 11. Air Evac

+- 12. State-designated Flexible Spending Account (FSA) and Health Reimbursement Account (HRA) plans;

+- 13. Membership dues for job-related organizations when thirty percent (30%) or more eligible members request the deductions.
 Such deductions may include a life insurance plan and an income protection plan associated therewith.

+PERSONNEL 03.2211

+----------- ---------

+Formatted: Justified

+Salary Deductions

+OPTIONAL DEDUCTIONS (CONTINUED)

-Deductions for membership dues of an employee organization, association, or union shall only be made upon the express written consent of the employee.
+Deductions for membership dues of an employee organization, association, or union shall onlybe made upon the express written consent of the employee.
 This consent may be revoked by the employee at any time by written notice to the employer.

-No new optional payroll deduction shall be made for any organization enrolling less than ten percent (10%) of eligible District employees.
-Formatted: policytext PERSONNEL 03.2211 (CONTINUED) Salary Deductions REFERENCES:
+A minimum of ten (10) employees must enroll in a program for the Board to consider new payroll deductions.

+REFERENCES: